rnanosaur/rnanosaur.github.io/_docs/01-quick-start.md

 * Be a :sparkling_heart: [supporter](https://github.com/sponsors/rbonghi)
 * Join on :robot: [Discord](https://discord.gg/NSrC52P5mw)

+{% include figure image_path="/assets/images/nanosaur_build.jpg" alt="nanosaur parts" caption="nanosaur parts" %}

-NanoSaur is simple and does not need enough time to wandering on your desktop.
+nanosaur is simple and does not need enough time to wandering on your desktop.
-If your are making from scratch NanoSaur you need to follow this guide in order, starting from
+If your are making from scratch nanosaur you need to follow this guide in order, starting from
 1. [Bill of Materials](/bill-of-materials) (BOM)
 2. [3D print all parts](/3d-print) (The longest part)
 3. [Solder the Expansion board](/expansion-board)
 4. [Assembly](/assembly)
 5. [Install](/install)

-If you want save time, or if you don't have a 3D printer you can [buy](/buy) some parts or all robot.
+If you want save time, or if you don't have a 3D printer you can [:shopping_cart: buy](/buy) some parts or all robot.